 I have learned to stay off the trail to avoid covering any sign that I might want to check several times before committing to what could be quite a trip.
 Hopefully, you’ll be riding and not walking.
 I always keep at least one saddle horse securely tied on the highline at all time for just such emergencies.

-I also use Horse Bells.
-These are usually just a small cow bell on a strap that goes around the horse's neck.
+I also use horse bells.
+These are usually just a small horse or cow bell on a strap that goes around the horse's neck.
 The sound of the bell lets me know that my hobbled or picketed stock are still nearby or, if they do decide to take off, where they are headed or hiding.
 Sometimes it is easier to track the horse bell than the horse.
 Many people leave the horse bells on all night just to know that their horses are still in camp and that all's well.